tho-fu/iplogfilter/README.md

 That's it. :-)

-The initial release works only for fail2ban.log and auth.log.
+Works for fail2ban.log, auth.log and OPNSense logfiles.

 ---